Skip to content

 Uploading Contracts

-Contract Analyzer reads PDF and DOCX (Word) files.
-Drop them onto the Documents page and the rest happens on its own — classification, queuing, analysis.
+Term Tracker reads PDF and DOCX (Word) files.
+Drop them onto the Documents page and the rest happens automatically: classification, queuing, analysis.

 The Drop Zone

-When a project is empty, the entire Documents page is one big drop zone.
-You can't miss it — it's the whole workspace, prompting you to drag files in.
+When a project is empty, the entire Documents page is one large drop zone.
+The whole workspace prompts you to drag files in.

 Once the project has at least one contract, the drop zone compresses into a slim upload bar at the top of the Documents list.
-Same functionality; it just gets out of the way of the contracts you're already working with.
+Same functionality; it simply gets out of the way of the contracts you are already working with.

 Multi-File Upload

-You can drop ten files at once — or a hundred.
+You can drop ten files at once, or a hundred.
 Every file uploads in parallel and each one queues its own analysis independently.
-You don't wait in line.

-That means it's fine to grab a full folder from your data room and drop it onto the page.
-Go get coffee while it works.
+It is fine to grab a full folder from your data room and drop it onto the page.

 Auto-Classification

-As each file uploads, the AI runs a quick structure pass and detects its document type — MSA, SOW, NDA, Lease, whatever types the project's template defines.
-You don't pick the type yourself.
+As each file uploads, the AI runs a quick structure pass and detects its document type (MSA, SOW, NDA, Lease, or whatever types the project's template defines).
+You do not pick the type yourself.

 The detected type shows up as an editable badge on the contract's detail page.
-If the AI gets it wrong (it happens — shared templates, unusual headers), click the badge to correct it.
+If the AI gets it wrong (it happens with shared templates or unusual headers), click the badge to correct it.

 Status Badges